Shqiponjat (folk group): Music repertoire

-The show offered by Shqiponjat represents metaphorically the long journey that their ancestors have undertaken from the faraway Albanian coast to reach the Calabria territory in Italy at the end of the 15th century.
+Shows offered by Shqiponjat represent the long journey that their ancestors had undertaken from the faraway Albanian coast to reach the Calabria territory in Italy at the end of the 15th century.

 In addition to the typical dances of the Albanian capital Tirana, there are those of Kosovo, in honor of the Albanian national hero, Skanderbeg and those of the northern and southern Albanian regions.
-Regarding the arbëreshe tradition, we find those linked to the traditional “Vallja” (Vallet shqiptare), to the cycle of seasons or to the theme of love and nostalgia.
+Regarding the arbëreshe tradition, there are dances linked to the traditional “Vallja” (Vallet shqiptare), to the cycle of seasons or to the theme of love and nostalgia.
 The arbëresh repertory includes the ancient traditional rhymed and often improvised songs, called “vjershë” (poem), performed without musical accompaniment, sung only by double or triple voices.

 Exhibitions

-The work developed by Shqiponjat is orientated to recover the origins of history as well as the Albanian culture, but more than anything else it wants to be a sort of “spiritual heredity”, or simply, a good reason to re-live a past still inside them, giving strength, at the same time, to the sense of belonging to the same community with their roots in the past and their wings towards the future.
+Works developed by Shqiponjat are orientated to recover the origins of history as well as the Albanian culture, but, more than anything else, it wants to be a sort of “spiritual heredity”, or simply, a good reason to re-live a past still inside them, giving strength, at the same time, to the sense of belonging to the same community with their roots in the past and their wings towards the future.

-The originality, serious work of research and the skill of the artists allowed to obtain prizes and awards not only in Italy, but also abroad, where often the group was called to represent the Italian-Albanian minority.
-For more than 20 years of activity the group has constantly taken part in a lot of local, regional and national folkloric events.
+The originality, serious work of research, and the skill of the artists, allowed the group to obtain prizes and awards not only in Italy and abroad, where often the group was called to represent the Italian-Albanian minority.
+For more than 20 years of activity the group, has constantly taken part in a lot of local, regional and national folkloric events.